 All UIW students are issued a university email address called Cardinal Mail.
 This address is important, because it is the electronic address to which official university correspondence is sent.
-Students use Webmail or the Outlook client for student email, so students get all the benefits of Microsoft Outlook (calendar, contacts, inbox, task/assignment lists and notes) while being able to send and receive mail from any Internet connected device from anywhere in the world.
+Students use Webmail or the Outlook client for student email and to use all the benefits of Microsoft Office365 (calendar, contacts, inbox, task/assignment lists and notes) while being able to send and receive mail from any Internet connected device from anywhere in the world.